Federated Learning over Wireless Device-to-Device Networks: Algorithms and Convergence Analysis: Proof of Lemma

 In addition, we have and where \((a)\) is due to the fact that function \(\xi_1(\zeta^{(t)})\) increases over \(\zeta^{(t)}>0\) and \(\zeta^{(t)}\le\zeta_0\).
 Finally, combining \eqref{eq:upper-bound for eta_1(t)} and \eqref{eq:upper-bound for xi_1(t)}, we arrive at the following variant of \cite[(21)]{koloskova19decentralized}

 Now, we are ready to derive the recursive upper-bound given by \eqref{eq:recursive upper bound for the error sequence}.
-The following basic inequalities are frequently recalled in the sequel, which are, for two given matrices \(\mv X\) and \(\mv Y\) of the same size, and for another square matrix \(\mv Z\),
+The following inequalities are frequently recalled in the sequel.
+For given matrices \(\mv X\) and \(\mv Y\) of the same size, and a square matrix \(\mv Z\), and

 By applying one SGD step (cf.~\eqref{eq:local updates}), it follows that, for any given \(\alpha_3>0\),

 Similarly, for the same choice of \(\alpha_3\), it is also true that and

 Then, combining \eqref{eq:variant of Lemma 17} and \eqref{eq:variant of Lemma 18}, where relevant terms are substituted by \eqref{eq:SGD for upper-bound 1-1}-\eqref{eq:upper-bound for SGD 2-2}, after some manipulations, we have